-Cleaning Up WordPress – Delete The Sample WordPress Post
+Cleaning Up WordPress – How To Delete The Sample WordPress Post

-Log into your WordPress site, then go to the admin navigation menu and choose Posts > All Posts …
+Log into your WP Dashboard and click on Posts > All Posts …

 (WordPress Posts Menu – All Posts)

-This brings you to the Posts area …
+This brings you to the WordPress Posts section …

 (WordPress Posts – Trash)